nicoleurs/Deployment/README.md

 Two main elements will compose this project:

-(i) A dashboard allowing for comparisons bewteen diferent thresholds and scopes will allow the product manager to choose the best values for this new feature.
+(i) A dashboard allowing for comparisons bewteen different thresholds and scopes will allow the product manager to choose the best values for this new feature.

-(ii) An API with two endpoints allowing for the prediction of the ideal rental price per day for vahicle given its features.
+(ii) An API with two endpoints allowing for the prediction of the ideal rental price per day for vehicle given its features.

 ## Scope